 The Praça do Comércio is the central square of Lisbon.
 Here was once the harbor and administrative hub from where Portugal controlled commerce with all its colonies.

-A little secret: you can get on top of the roof of the big arch, called Arco da Rua Augusta, where you’ll have an amazing view of the square and the river Tejo.
+A little secret: you can get on top of the roof of the big arch, called Arco da Rua Augusta, where you’ll have an amazing view of the commerce square and the river Tejo.
+This exact map location will lead you to the rooftop entrance.

 4. Take a cruise on the Tagus